jskoetsier/netdiag/README.md

 ## Advanced Usage

-### Current Route Visibility
+### RIPE RIS Looking Glass Data

-Use the `--current` flag to see detailed information about the current visibility of your prefix in the global routing table:
+Use the `--current` flag to include RIPE RIS looking glass data in the report:

 ```
 ./run_diagnostics.sh 8.8.8.8 --current
 ```

-This will show:
+When this flag is set, the tool will:
+- Query the RIPE Stat Looking Glass API
-- Which RIPE RIS collectors can see your prefix
+- Show which RIPE RIS collectors can see your prefix
-- How many peers report your prefix at each collector
+- Display how many peers report your prefix at each collector
-- Sample AS paths to reach your prefix
+- List sample AS paths to reach your prefix

-- Primary and non-primary routes
+Without this flag, the tool will skip the looking glass query to provide a more concise report focused on historical data.

 ### IPv6 Analysis